Roofstock Review: Turnkey Single-Family Rental Properties

 A week or so after the transaction I get an email from Rebecca asking how everything is going.
 Did the property transition ok?
 Did I collect my first month’s rent yet?
 And, of course, was I ok dealing with the property manager going forward or did I want the Roofstock team to handle that?

 Wait, what?
 Did I want Roofstock to deal with my property managers for me?
 Apparently, for no additional fee, Roofstock will willingly place themselves in between you and your property manager further insulating you from the dramatics of day to day operations.
 My mind was blown.
-There’s a huge difference in treating me poorly vs. the company who’s clients manage the majority of their properties.
+There’s a huge difference in treating me poorly vs. the company whose clients manage the majority of their properties.

 All of a sudden, Laura and I, proud owners of three rental properties gained the negotiation power of a small REIT.
 Who better to negotiate repairs and handle shitty situations than people who have years of experience doing just that?